2025–26 Raja CA season: Pre-season and friendlies

 On 14 July, the team flew to Agadir for a two-week preparation camp with a friendly game against Hassania Agadir.
 On 24 August, the squad headed to Tangier for a final camp.

+On 29 November, Raja announces the schedule of Raja Saudi Tour 2025.
+This preparation coincides with the break imposed by the 2025 Africa Cup of Nations.
+On 7 December 2025, the team will fly to Saudi Arabia to play two friendly games against Al-Ahli and Al Wehda.